sshane/openpilot-archive/README.md

 ```

 The `--depth 1` flag shallow clones the fork, it ends up being about 90 Mb so you can get the fork up and running quickly.
 Once you install Stock Additions, [automatic updating](#Automatic-updates) should always keep openpilot up to date with the latest from my fork!

+**NEW❗** Or use the [emu command](https://github.com/emu-sh/.oh-my-comma) to easy switch to this fork's default branch: `emu fork switch ShaneSmiskol`.
+This should get you up and running even quicker.

 Branches
 -----